Eonblast/Luabench/README.md

 # History

 ## 0.5.1
-* test for existance of save dir before calculations start
+* test for existence of save dir before calculations start
 * touch up of samples and readme
-*

 ## 0.5.0
 * serialization and reading back of results to test across VMs
 * fixed missing x value for display as number when suppressed in graph
 * minor refactoring of table names in plot functions
-*

 ## 0.4.2
 * replace M for ,000,000, m.m. k, to avoid right shift in x axis legend
 * fixing missing number formatting to single graph legend